dart-lang/site-www/src/codelabs/async-await/index.md

   **Key terms:**
 * **async**: You can use the `async` keyword before a function's body to mark it as asynchronous.
-* **async function**:  An async function is a function labeled with the `async` keyword.
+* **async function**:  An `async` function is a function labeled with the `async` keyword.
 * **await**: You can use the `await` keyword to get the completed result of an asynchronous expression.
-The `await` keyword only works within an async function.
+The `await` keyword only works within an `async` function.
 {{ site.alert.end }}

 ## Execution flow with async and await

-Async functions run synchronously until the first `await` keyword.
-This means that within an async function body, all synchronous code before the first `await` keyword executes immediately.
+An `async` function runs synchronously until the first `await` keyword.
+This means that within an `async` function body, all synchronous code before the first `await` keyword executes immediately.

 {{ site.alert.note }}
-Before Dart 2.0, async functions returned immediately, without executing any code within the async function body.
+Before Dart 2.0, an `async` function returned immediately, without executing any code within the `async` function body.
 {{ site.alert.end }}

 ### Example: Execution within async functions